kuiper2000/tropical-dynamics/_sources/Variability/MJO.md

 ## Weak Temperature and Steady State Response

-MJO is a unique feature existing in the tropical Indian Ocean and the Western Pacific, which characterized by planetary scale circulation (zonal wave number around $1-4$ and ) intraseasonal timescales (20-90 days of period).
+MJO is a unique feature existing in the tropical Indian Ocean and the Western Pacific, which is characterized by planetary scale circulation (zonal wave number around $1-4$ and ) intraseasonal timescales (20-90 days of period).
 That's why it's also called _tropical intraseasonal variability_.
 Its signal is so strong that we can even observe it from the raw sounding data.
 Figure below shows the power spectrum of tropical sea-level pressure collecting at various sounding sites from {cite}`Madden1971-ao` paper.
 The local maximum around periods of 40-50 days shows the finger-print of MJO.

 ```{figure} ../tropical-dynamics-figures/MJO_power_spectrum.png